phillc73/backblazer/cran-comments.md

 ## Note on Examples

 The Backblaze B2 API requires authentication.
 As such, none of the examples included in this package can be run.

+## Additional Fixes

+Re-titles package in DESCRIPTION and README, as requested by Uwe Ligges.